casper-network/juliet/juliet.md

 3. Consume the now known remainder of the segment, if any.

 This means that the `MAX_FRAME_SIZE_EXCEEDED`  and `SEGMENT_VIOLATION` errors cannot occur, as the exceeding/missing bytes will simply be interpreted as belonging to /taken from the following frame.

+## Application level concerns

+### Heartbeats

+The core juliet protocol deliberatly avoids any timing concerns, e.g. keep-alive pings or heartbeats.
+On the application level, a recommended algorithm is:

+1. Define a `KEEPALIVE` timeout (e.g. 30 seconds).
+2. Dedicate a channel to "heartbeat" messages.
+3. Send a "heartbeat" message every half duration of `KEEPALIVE`.
+4. When receiving a "heartbeat" message, mark its receival.
+If it is earlier than one quarter of the `KEEPALIVE` timeout after another "heartbeat", send an application error and disconnect.
+5. If `KEEPALIVE` elapsed without any data being received, disconnect.